 I’ve personally been to Costa Rica, and it was such a fantastic trip!
 I mainly went to attend the popular Envision Festival in Uvita, but the parts of the country I visited before & after were spectacular.
 I’d definitely recommend it (especially because of the coastline & jungles)!
 If you’re not keen on going it alone, here are a few tours I’d recommend!

 Panama’s shared border with Colombia means that there are some areas that are considerably less safe than others.
-These unsafe areas are listed on an official website and are not recommended for tourist travel.
+These unsafe areas are listed on the governmental website and are not recommended for tourist travel.
 With that being said, the coast and borders have a strong sense of security, and the police department is vigilant.

 Panama is rich in adventure tourism, with many opportunities to enjoy the great outdoors.
-Depending on how much of a thrill factor you crave, there is an activity and destination for you to enjoy with peace of mind knowing that it’s one of the safest places in South America.
+Depending on how much of a thrill factor you crave, there is an activity and destination for you.
+And you can enjoy it with peace of mind knowing that it might be the safest country in Central America after Costa Rica.